jgstew/bigfix-cloudformation-template/README.md

 python code to generate an AWS CloudFormation Template for a BigFix/IEM evauluation root server with resources that fit within the AWS free tier.

+This is an example use of the https://github.com/cloudtools/troposphere library.

 ### References: